lmorchard/node-feeder/README.md

           periodically poll until later when the thumb service has found something?
 * Poller
+    * Use pagination in poller - do not load up all resources into memory
     * Record poll history per-resource
         * New items, HTTP status, response time
         * Maybe try to measure time between new item discovery and published time in resource?